What is TC40 & SAFE Data?

 1. TC40 and SAFE data is used to monitor fraud.

 To do that, the brands need to know when fraud happens so they can monitor trends and identify risk factors.
 So the brands ask issuing banks to record each instance of fraud.
-When a cardholder claims a transaction wasn’t authorized, the bank collects details about the purchase and shares it with the card brand.
+When a cardholder claims a transaction wasn’t authorized, the bank collects transaction details about the purchase and shares it with the card brand.

 When fraud information is sent to Visa, it is added to the card brand’s TC40 report.
 Mastercard adds fraud information to the SAFE (System to Avoid Fraud Effectively) report.